oauthjs/node-oauth2-server/Readme.md

 Complete, compliant and well tested module for implementing an OAuth2 Server/Provider with [express](http://expressjs.com/) in [node.js](http://nodejs.org/)

+## 2.0
+Version is under active development, for a preview see the 2.0 branch: https://github.com/nightworld/node-oauth2-server/tree/2.0

 ## Installation

 	$ npm install node-oauth2-server